One Future Different Pathways

 What we do.

 We have a long history of specialist support for diverse communities of young people.
-We are experienced in meeting a range of support needs.
+We are experienced in meeting a range of support needs, ensuring that young people receive the tailored guidance and advocacy they need to thrive.

 We are experts in supporting young people with complex histories who have experienced disadvantage and isolation.
-From new arrivals in the U.K., to homelessness, young parents, or those with SEND, we use our expertise to help young people navigate difficult pathways, overcome barriers, and reconnect with their communities..
+From new arrivals in the U.K seeking asylum (UASC)., to those facing homelessness, young parenting responsibilities, mental health challenges or those with SEND, we use our expertise to help young people navigate difficult pathways, overcome barriers, and reconnect with their communities..

-We are well-equipped to address varied and complex needs, including safeguarding, mental health challenges, and neurodiversity.
+We are well-equipped to address varied and complex needs, including safeguarding, mental health challenges, and neurodivergence.
 Our trauma-informed and holistic approaches ensure that every young person feels safe, supported, and empowered to thrive.

 Data Statement - As Pathways to Independence Housing (UK) (supported accommodation service) is closing in March 2025 this section of our service we will no longer be retaining any client data after 15/03/2025.
 A copy of all current and historic client data has been offered to each client's Placing Local Authority should clients want their information following 15/03/2025.
 Prior to this date all requests for data can be made to admin@ptiuk.org.uk / 01273 776166